Are you a beginner photographer who doesn’t want to spend much money on equipment?

 Aperture/Field of View

-I took a lot of shots of different things, including people and places, in that film, but what got me going were the action shots that I captured with this camera.
+I took many shots of different things, including people and places, in that film, but what got me going were the action shots that I captured with this camera.

 They were so crisp and clear.